-While Texas is generally relatively lax on marriage laws, it falls in line with the other fifty states on this matter.
-No laws dictate how many times you can get married in Texas.
+While Texas is generally relatively lax on marriage laws, it falls in line with other states on this matter.
+There are no laws dictating how many times you can marry in Texas—you can get married as many times as you want, as long as each previous marriage is legally ended.
+The number of times you can marry is not limited by Texas law, similar to the approach in other states.

 If you have never married previously, are divorced, or are a widow, feel free to marry and remarry as often as you wish in Texas.
+To legally marry again in Texas, any previous marriages must be legally ended.
 So long as there is proof that both parties agree to be married and are unmarried at the time of the new marriage, the union will be legal so far as the number of married people is concerned.

 However, the State of Texas does dictate that no marriage would be legal if one or both parties were already actively married.
 In this matter, there is a legal limit to how many people you can marry in Texas.
+Texas law only allows one legal spouse at a time and prohibits multiple spouses.
 You may only be legally married to one person at a time in Texas.

 What Circumstances Would Delegitimize a Marriage?